-The top 3 benefits they think driverless vehicles would bring is less stressful transportation (44% of respondents), increased road safety (42% of respondents), and lower insurance costs (39% of respondents).
+The top three benefits they think driverless vehicles would bring are less stressful transportation (44% of respondents), increased road safety (42% of respondents), and lower insurance costs (39% of respondents).

 In 2016, around 6,000 pedestrians were killed because of auto traffic.
 They were most likely to be killed between 6 PM and midnight, usually due to the lower levels of visibility and greater rates of speeding.